-But funding is becoming scarce as foundations and institutions, such as NIH, cut back on financial assistance to researchers.
+Funding is becoming scarce as foundations and institutions, such as the National Institutes of Health, cut back on financial assistance to researchers.

-The Foundation for Physical Therapy will continue to support the many researchers around the country who are now developing new treatments and approaches in so many arenas, such as orthopedics, geriatrics, pediatrics, neurology, chronic conditions, and cardiology.
+The Foundation for Physical Therapy will continue to support the many researchers around the country who are now developing new treatments and approaches in so many arenas, including: orthopedics, geriatrics, pediatrics, neurology, chronic conditions, and cardiology.

 We invite you to join us as we work together to advance the applications of physical therapy and provide evidence of physical therapy’s enormous impact on recovery, rehabilitation, and retaining an active, healthy life.

 Meet the reviewers currently serving on the Scientific Review Committee.